 But trust me, you aren't alone.
 At the very least, there is me.
 Another person in this world who has suffered from, and continues to have, episodes of crippling loneliness.
 I know this does not make your suffering less, but for me, suffering appreciates company.
 I hope there is a small comfort for you knowing that I am over here, a fellow soul who has been victimized by loneliness.

+5. Turning to my Tribe - This is my last piece of advice, and frankly, the most important and significant thing that you can do to help yourself out of the lonely pit.
 I have written about shame before and how it thrives off secrecy.
 Loneliness is very similar.
 The more you isolate yourself and safeguard your loneliness from others, the lonelier you become.
 However, when I go through episodes of loneliness, the last thing I want to do is invite anyone into my dark reality.
-I feel embaressed that I feel so lonely, especially when I have a loving family and supportive friends.
+I feel embarrassed that I feel so lonely, especially when I have a loving family and supportive friends.
 But still, I can feel so totally alone.

-Sometimes I feel isolated because I feel like no one truly understands what I am going through and what I experienced.
-I feel my family and friends have no idea what it is like to be 31 and going through a divorce.
-I believe they don't understand what it feels like to have your husband (and best friend) call you names, make it very clear what "is wrong with you," make you feel like you are walking on eggshells, and make you question if you deserve to even be here.
-That's when loneliness strikes; when I feel like others just don't understand my experience.
+Sometimes I feel isolated because I feel like no one truly understands what I am going through and what I have experienced.
+That's when loneliness strikes; when I feel like my family and friends just don't understand my experience.
 I feel like the loneliest person on the planet during these times.

-Realistically, no one will ever understand where you have been and what you have experienced.
-People can sympathize, but no one truly comprehends what you have been through and what you are going through.
-You have experienced, and are continuing to walk through, hell.
-No one will ever get that, ever.
-Only you know your story.
+Realistically, no one will ever truly understand everything you have been through and everything you have experienced.
+People can empathize, but no one truly knows and comprehends your entire story.
+No one is inside your head, thinking what you think and feeling what you feel.
 Loneliness will continue to come and will continue to haunt; however, if you allow people in, there may be those that surprise you in their degree of support and understanding.
 You may even find you are not as alone as you assumed you were.

 Even if there is no one in your life that helps you feel less lonely, I am here.
 I blog so that you don't feel so alone.
 The words I type exist to hopefully destroy the loneliness that haunts you.